 We will listen to complaints, treat them seriously, resolve them as quickly as possible and learn from them so that we can continuously improve.

 We hope that you are able to resolve your concern easily through a telephone call or email to the Co-operatives UK person that you have been speaking to.
-However, if your concern cannot be dealt with informally, Co-operatives UK has adopted a complaints policy which you can read in full here.
+However, if your concern cannot be dealt with informally, Co-operatives UK has adopted a complaints policy.
 It sets out the scope of the policy, what is covered by it and the process we will follow once a complaint is made.